Common Name: Lowland anoa

 In the wild

 Lowland anoas are browsers, feeding on a wide variety of low growing plants.
 Anoas in one survey were found to have browsed over 146 different types of plants.
-Flowering plants were found to make up more than two thirds of their diet, and they were also found to particularly seek out the fruits of several species of figs.
+Flowering plants were found to make up more than two thirds of their diet, and they were also found to particularly seek out the fruits of several species.

 This species is only found in Indonesia on the islands of Sulawesi and Buton.
 They live in a variety of forest habitats including tropical forests, swamp and mangrove forest.